sazecis/ai-tournament/README.md

 - `chat-client`: This directory contains the implementation of the chat client.
 It is built using Python and incorporates socket.io for communication.
 Within this directory, there is:
   - A Python socket.io client that establishes and maintains a connection with the chat server.
-  - A command-line interface (CLI) for single-threaded chat communication, enabling users to interact with each other in real time.
+  - A command-line interface (CLI) for single-threaded chat communication, enabling to interact with an LLM which you configure.
-  - A collection of games that can be played within the chat environment, enhancing the user experience.
+  - A collection of games that can be played together with miltiple LLMs.

 - `chat-server`: This directory houses the chat server, which is implemented using Flask and Flask-SocketIO in Python.
 It acts as the central hub for message exchange between clients.